 Keywords: Doctor’s/physician’s visits, survey participation, health behavior, panel conditioning

-AbstractObjectives: Longitudinal surveys are an important source of information about the health of aging populations.
-While there is growing concern about how participating in these studies affects participants, assessments of survey participation effects on objectively measured behaviors are scarce.
-Methods: We used register-linked data from the Danish component of the Survey of Health, Aging and Retirement in Europe, a rotating, biennial panel survey of adults aged 50+, to assess whether survey participation is associated with changes in self-reported and actual doctor’s visits.
-New respondents were added during the second wave, allowing us to compare doctor’s visits between groups who entered the survey at different times.
-Results: Age-related increases in neither self-reported nor register-recorded doctor’s visits significantly differed between the two rotating samples.
+AbstractObjectives: There is growing concern about how participating in longitudinal studies affects participants.
+However, assessments of survey participation effects on objectively measured behaviors are scarce.
+This study addresses this gap by assessing whether there is a relationship between participating in a longitudinal survey and respondents’ registered doctor’s visits.
+Methods: We used register-linked data from the Danish part of the Survey of Health, Aging and Retirement in Europe, a biennial panel survey of adults aged 50+, to assess whether survey participation is associated with changes in self-reported and actual doctor’s visits.
+Results: Neither self-reported nor register-recorded doctor’s visits significantly differed by survey participation.
+Observed increases in doctor’s visits over time are likely age-related.
 Discussion: Our findings add to literature about survey participation effects, suggesting that they may not be present for either self-reported or objective measures of this important health behavior.

 How to Cite

 Caputo, J., Dańko, M. J., Brønnum-Hansen, H., & Oksuzyan, A. (2020).
 Helpful Reminders?
 Health Survey Participation and Doctor’s Visits.
 Survey Research Methods, 14(5), 487-497. https://doi.org/10.18148/srm/2020.v14i5.7642